ConorHogan/Programming_Scripting_Projects/README.md

 NumPy and Math were imported for calculating averages, standard deviation, variance etc. I later also added the Statistics package as there is no Mode function in either NumPy or Math.

 ### 3.2.3 MATPLOTLIB, SEABORN, SCIPY
 These three packages were used for graphing results or output of analysis.
 All the graphs in this project use Seaborn which builds on top of Matplotlib.
-The SciPy cluster package was imported for use in building the dengrograms in the cluster analysis section of this project.
+The SciPy cluster package was imported for use in building the dendrograms in the cluster analysis section of this project.
 Two resources I found extremely useful when building the graphs in this project, were the [The Python Graph Gallery](http://python-graph-gallery.com) and to a lesser extent the [Seaborn official documentation](https://seaborn.pydata.org/).

 ## 3.3 IMPORTING THE DATASET